Cthulhuhn/GroupWork1/README.md

 TO BUILD (where % is the prompt):
 mmseq.c:     % gcc mmseq.c
 mmpthread.c: % gcc mmpthread.c -lpthread
-mmomp.c:     % gcc mmomp.c -omp
+mmomp.c:     % gcc mmomp.c -fopenmp

 TO RUN:
 \[all versions]: %./a.out